zepam/Glossary/README.md

 **K Means Clustering** A machine learning algorithm for grouping variables that partitions the signals of interest by their behavior/patterns.
 This is an example of an unsupervised machine learning model.

 **Logistic Regression:** A statistical model used for classification given a dataset.
 Provides a discrete output.

+**Node:** refers to computing unit a single CPU with multiple cores, a dedicated memory, and a dedicated storage.
+Terminology used in high performance computing (HPC).

+**Instance:** refers to a computing unit, like a node.
+Terminology used in Cloud.

+**Core:** a processing unit of a CPU or GPU that performs the tasks.